Alumni & Mentor Profiles

 Hanna is very active in aviation philanthropy and works with professional organizations and youth development groups such as the Aviation Explorers, Women in Aviation, The Ninety-Nines, National Gay Pilots Association, and the Wingscouts.
 Today, she instructs full time and is the Flex Air’s Chief Pilot in San Diego while also teaching a private pilot course at the nearby Miramar College.
 Remotely, Hanna manages the flight operations of the other Flex Air locations, and strives towards her goal of becoming an airline pilot.

-Mentor: Ryan Davis
+Alumni: Ryan Davis

 Ryan’s Journey to the Airlines